Exploring the Spectacular Gammon Ranges and the vast Lake Frome

-In 2000 we escaped the crowd during the Olympic Games in Sydney and we went hiking and camping in the magnificent Flinders Ranges.
+In 2000, to escape the crowds during the Sydney Olympic Games, we embarked on a hiking and camping adventure in the magnificent Flinders Ranges.

 Willandra and Kinchega National Park